 Next place a dot on the circle at the top.
 Measure the circle’s height and divide by two.
 Then begin measuring out that distance with a straight edge ruler around the circle and placing dots as you go.

-For example, if you circle is 8 inches long – then the next dot will be placed 4 inches away from the first.
+For example, if your circle is 8 inches long – then the next dot will be placed 4 inches away from the first.
 Keep going around the circle, placing the dots as you go.
 Once all the dots are in place, draw a straight edge line between them, and cut along the line – you’ll now have a six point star.

 You only have to do this once!
 Now you have a star template you can use for tracing and cutting the other stars out.
-To make the stars 3D, you’ll need to fold in on the low points and fold out on the high points.
+To make the paper stars 3D, you’ll need to fold in on the low points and fold out on the high points.

 Use fishing line and hot glue to make a garland that looks like a bright and festive floating galaxy.
 Or attach a kitchen skewer to the top and bottom points to use the stars as cake toppers.
 String onto presents as wrapping details.
 You can even make a sweet mobile with these beauties.

-However the stars are used, they bring a festive punch to any space.
+However the paper stars are used, they bring a festive punch to any space.
 From the Fourth of July, through early September I will be using my bright galaxy to make every evening pop with pretty summer color.